Achieving the ONC’s mandated 0.5% duplicate rate with Referential Matching

 Healthcare organizations are in the midst of consolidating, introducing new systems, and migrating to new and better versions of old technology.
 The thought is that with these moves they may finally address the issue of patient identification and patient matching.
 However, all of these plans and efforts are actually exacerbating the problem by creating a higher level of complexity with systems and greater volumes of data.
 This is obvious by the renewed discussions of interoperability and national patient matching strategies that have been rebooted in our government and in professional groups like AHIMA.
 Unfortunately, these discussions lack concrete plans or recommendations that include real innovation.

-Every organization struggles with the patient record duplication problem.
+Every organization struggles with the duplicate patient record problem.
 But organizations either have no plan to meet the ONC mandate, or they are planning to address it with the same technology that has already been struggling with this challenge for decades.
-It’s time to create a plan that recognizes the complexity of the problem, respects the investments made to date in EMR and EMPI solutions, and does not overly burden organizations with additive costs.
+It’s time to create a plan that recognizes the complexity of the problem, respects the investments made to date in EHR and EMPI solutions, and does not overly burden organizations with additive costs.